AnotherKamila/kamila.is/teaching/shell/index.md

 <asciinema-player src="cast/tab-completion-1.cast"></asciinema-player>

 You can search among the possible completions (after pressing Tab at least twice) by simply starting to type when the options are displayed; type Enter to accept a completion.
 A combination of typing to filter and tabbing to cycle through options can get you to what you want very quickly with a bit of practice.
-Just don't forget to accept the completion when you are happy by pressing Enter.
+Don't forget to accept the completion when you are happy by pressing Enter.

 <asciinema-player src="cast/tab-completion-search.cast"></asciinema-player>

-Fish is quite smart and will try to tab complete things even if they are not an exact match.
+Fish is smart and will try to tab complete things even if they are not an exact match.
 This is useful e.g. when you make a typo or when you don't remember the exact file name.
 Play with it!

-### Tab completion is quite magic
+### Tab completion is magic

 As mentioned, Tab can complete all sorts of things.
 Importantly, it can complete commands; and it provides short descriptions of what each command does.
 This is great if you can't remember exactly which command you are looking for:
 <asciinema-player src="cast/tab-completion-commands.cast"></asciinema-player>